Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Conclusions

 \section{Conclusions}

-Our thorough analysis of non-diffusive, low-$T$ $\gamma$ phase shows that one must be very careful when using both lattice methods and molecular dynamics to study the thermal properties of SSEs: On one hand, lattice methods up to 3-phonon scattering may not be entirely reliable, due to the large anharmonicity of \LiPS~even at low $T$.
-On the other hand, MD-based methods need very long simulations to correctly sample the scattering of long-living, low-frequency phonons.
-Furthermore, large-scale simulations are needed, as finite-size effects tend to lower the estimate of $\kappa$ with respect to converged values \cite{Grasselli2022}, making ML potentials essential for accurate simulations.
+{Our thorough analysis of the nondiffusive, low-$T$ $\gamma$ phase shows that one must be very careful when using both lattice methods and molecular dynamics to study the thermal properties of SSEs: On one hand, lattice methods are not suited for systems with degrees of disorder, like those with empty Wyckoff sites where several equivalent minima of the potential energy surface are allowed.
+Moreover, the presence of large anharmonicity in \LiPS~even at low $T$ might make calculations up to three-phonon scattering not entirely reliable.
+On the other hand, MD-based methods need very long simulations to correctly sample the scattering of long-living, low-frequency phonons.} Furthermore, large-scale simulations are needed, as finite-size effects tend to lower the estimate of $\kappa$ with respect to converged values \cite{Grasselli2022}, making ML potentials essential for accurate simulations.

 We also stress that MD-based calculations are in general tolerant to small inaccuracies of the force field (as long as the dynamics is correctly reproduced on average \cite{Pastore1991}), in contrast to lattice methods, where very accurate interatomic force constants are required.
-This feature further leans towards the use of GKMD, whenever ML potentials, usually trained on lower-order energy derivatives, are used and may not be able to reproduce high-order force constants.
-The use of GKMD to study these systems is also justified by the observation that nuclear quantum effects are negligible in the typical operating temperature regime (beyond 200 K) of SSEs.
+This feature further leans towards the use of GKMD, whenever ML potentials, usually trained on lower-order energy derivatives, are used and may not be able to reproduce high-order force constants, as shown for glasses in Ref.~\cite{Pegolofrontiers2024}.
+The use of GKMD to study these systems is also justified by the observation that nuclear quantum effects are negligible in the typical operating temperature regime (beyond 200 K) of SSEs. {The use of MD also permits the study of other quantities crucial for the characterization of SSEs, such as the electrical conductivity, as well as conduction mechanisms.
+For instance, in Ref.~\cite{Gigli2023}, it has been shown that the ML-PBE0 model performs better than ML models targeting other \textit{ab initio} functionals in predicting the charge-transport properties of \LiPS.}